GPS week number rollover: 2019 occurrence

 Prior to return to normal standard time from daylight saving time during the morning of November 3, 2019, Apple issued a warning to owners of iPhone and iPad devices sold before 2012 to update or risk losing Internet connectivity.

 Some Furuno GPS models had an internal rollover on January 2, 2022.
 If the equipment was not updated with the latest software version, the equipment's date would no longer be displayed correctly.

 Honda and Acura cars manufactured between 2004 and 2012 containing GPS navigation systems incorrectly displayed the year 2022 as 2002, with a time offset by several minutes.
 This problem was due to an overflow on the GPS epoch.

-The issue resolved itself in August 2022.
+All Porsche models with PCM2.1 are also affected according to bulletin #1904 released by Porsche on December 20, 2019.

+Users of the GoPro Karma camera drone reported that their drones were grounded in early January 2020 due to a GPS-related glitch.
+GoPro subsequently revealed that the glitch was caused by the GPS week number rollover phenomenon and that they were working on a firmware update to fix the issue.

 2038 occurrence

 The third rollover will occur between November 20 and 21, 2038.
+This is unrelated to the Year 2038 problem, which will occur in January of that year.

 2137 occurrence

 The above rollovers are due to a ten-bit week number; the more recent CNAV protocol, successor to the original NAV protocol, uses thirteen-bit week numbers, which amounts to a 157-year cycle; therefore, using the same epoch of 1980, the first rollover will not be until 2137.